Summer is here, friends! Hopefully you’ll take a well-deserved vacation, or at least hit the pool.

 $ – Stearns Kids Puddle Jumper Basic Life Jacket ~ $15 – Editor’s Choice

-The ever-popular Stearns Puddle Jumper is, in fact, Coast Guard approved as a learn-to-swim aid for pools, lakes, and beaches, and also approved for boating.
-This jacket is great for 3 to 6-year-olds who can’t swim very well, although some readers noted that their 2-year-olds fit in it as well (Alice was 2.5 and LOVED it).
-For those taking multiple children to the pool and such, this is a must-have. *Not for infants or young toddlers who can’t keep themselves upright in the water!!
+The ever-popular Stearns Puddle Jumper is, in fact, Coast Guard approved as a learn-to-swim flotation aid for pools, lakes, and beaches.
+It’s also technically approved for boating, but again, I would opt for a Type II jacket when boating.
+Puddle jumpers are best for 3 to 6-year-olds who can’t swim very well, although some readers noted that their 2-year-olds fit in it as well (Alice was 2.5 and LOVED it).
+For those taking multiple children to the pool and such, this is a must-have.

-Children get more freedom of movement with this device because there’s nothing constrictive around their head and neck; parents like it because it keeps their child upright in the water, rather than lying on their back.
+Children get more freedom of movement with puddle jumpers compared to vests, though because there’s nothing constrictive around their head and neck.

 $ – Stearns Child’s Classic Series Vest ($22) — or — Overton’s Children’s Nylon Vest ($17) — Tie